microtrain/bootcamp/14-Angular/01-TypeScript.md

 ## Introduction

 TypeScript is a superset of JavaScript that adds strict typing and class decorators as a way to extend functionality to other components in a system.
-Browsers do not directly interpret TypeScript, rather, TypeScript is transpilied into JavaScript.
+Browsers do not directly interpret TypeScript, rather, TypeScript is transpiled into JavaScript.

 Install TypeScript
 ```sh